ragnariock/waldo/README.md

 * Classification Subnet: Predicts the probability of an object being present in a particular location.
 * Box Regression Subnet: Outputs the object location with respect to anchor box if an object exists.

-The backbone represent the feature pyramid network built on top of ResNet50 or ResNet101.
+The backbone represents the feature pyramid network built on top of ResNet50 or ResNet101.
 However, other classifiers can be used.

 References:
 1. [How RetinaNet Fixes The Shortcomings Of SSD With Focal Loss](https://www.analyticsindiamag.com/what-is-retinanet-ssd-focal-loss/)